deepinv/deepinv/docs/source/deepinv.datasets.rst

     deepinv.datasets.generate_dataset

-Generating a dataset associated with a certain forward operator is done via ``deepinv.datasets.generate_dataset`` using a base dataset (in this case MNIST).
+Generating a dataset associated with a certain forward operator is done via :func:`deepinv.datasets.generate_dataset` using a base dataset (in this case MNIST).
 For example, here we generate a compressed sensing MNIST dataset:

 ::